qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 This [Event Callback Endpoint] can be used as an alternative for the [State Handled Event].
 It can be configured using [Set event callback endpoints].

-### Data Reference Received-v2 Callback
+### Client Feed Request Callback

-This [Data Reference Received-v2 Callback Endpoint]-callback is fired when a source is set for a feed, see [Request for feed], [Set feed source] and [Add feed source].
+This [Client Feed Request Callback Endpoint]-callback is fired when a source is set for a feed, see [Client Feed Request Callback request], [Request for feed], [Set feed source] and [Add feed source].

 The body of the callback carries the same load as the [Data Reference Received-v2 Event], see for example thess examples: